Arthur Brown

 BACKGROUND

-My name is Arthur Brown.
 I come from Toronto, Ontario, Canada.
-I received my Bachelor’s degree in Engineering Science (Aerospace Engineering major) from the University of Toronto in 2016.
-For my Master’s thesis project here at MIT, I developed a sizing and optimization tool for on-demand, VTOL electric aircraft.
-In my spare time, I am an avid fisherman; I also enjoy long-distance running, basketball, military history, karaoke, and chess.
+I received my Bachelor’s degree in Engineering Science (Aerospace Engineering major) from the University of Toronto in 2016, and my Master’s and PhD degrees in Aeronautics and Astronautics from MIT in 2018 and 2023 respectively.
+In my spare time, I am an avid fisherman; I also enjoy long-distance running, military history, and chess.

 RESEARCH